phaustin/quantecon-example/book/docs/getting_started.md

 Now

-1. Start your browser --- or open a new tab if it\'s already running.
+1. Start your browser --- or open a new tab if it's already running.
 2. Enter the URL from above (e.g. `http://localhost:8888`) in the address bar at the top.